wftutorials/opencv-tutorial/README.md

 ```

 Using `cv2.waitKey(0)` stops the dialog from closing before we get to see the image.
-Show we can see the image in a dialog with the title we put in the first argument.
+So we can see the image in a dialog with the title we put in the first argument.

 [showing_image.png]

 ## Alternative ways to view image

-We can use `matplot` to view images  as well lets see how.
+We can use `matplotlib` to view images as well lets see how.

 First install matplotlib